8 Best Link In Bio Tools For Instagram (2026 Comparison)

 Pros and cons

-It doesn’t have all the extra features that Pallyy has—you can’t use it to schedule/publish social media posts, for example—as it’s a dedicated bio link tool rather than an all-in-one platform.
+It doesn’t have all the extra features that Pallyy has.
+For example, you can’t use it to schedule/publish social media posts, etc. It’s a dedicated bio link tool.
+And sometimes that’s exactly what you need.

 But I love how simple it is.
 Of all the tools I’ve tried, none were as easy to use as Shorby.
 Here’s how it works.